-Finally, it’s time to go meet the new parents.
-I call Susan to tell her I’m having dinner with Jack’s parents.
+Finally, it is time to go meet the new parents.
+I call Susan to tell her I am having dinner with Jack’s parents.
 She says Dad will be pleased and thanks me for calling.
 Since she now is on my side, I generally ignore her normal subservience to him.
 Whatever.

 We change clothes to look presentable.
 Casper asks if he can go.
-He’s acting strange.
+He is acting strange.

 “Of course,” we both say.
 “I’ll say grace and maybe they’ll see Teen Jesus.
 Do you like that name better than Casper?”

 We ride our bikes to Jack’s house.
-It’s big, almost as big as Michael’s.
+It is big, almost as big as Michael’s.

 “Jesus, you’re rich,” I tell him.
-Casper signs that it’s easier to thread a camel through the eye of a needle than for a rich boy to get into heaven.
+Casper signs that it is easier a camel to thread the eye of a needle than for a rich boy to get into heaven.

 We throw Casper on the ground and are stomping on him, while he giggles.
 Then Jack feels sorry for him, “Jesus, Tim, did you eat too many Wheaties this morning?”
-We’ve rolled around, messing up our (sorta) nice clothes.
+We roll around, messing up our (sorta) nice clothes.
 We go straight to his room.
 He lends me a fresh shirt and trousers.
 He has two closets full of clothes.

 “Are you super rich or something,”

 “All hand-me-downs from my older brothers.”